 What DO clients usually ask me when they are in search of the perfect wedding photog?
 I get this question all the time, so often so, that I thought it might be beneficial to write up a few of the most popular questions that I have been asked, as well as important questions that I think should be asked.
 These can help you get to know me a little bit better though and also help answer those pending questions on your wedding day checklist.

 Here’s a list of the top 10 things to ask when hiring a wedding photographer(and my 10 answers).

 1. How long have you been in business and how many weddings have you shot?

-I’ve been a professional photographer for 7 years now.
+I’ve been a professional photographer for almost 10 years now(eek!).
 I’ve stopped counting, but I’ve shot over 150 weddings as the lead photographer for JNP.
 My first wedding ever was shot in Destin, FL on the cutest little destination wedding boat!

 4. How involved are you with the flow of our wedding day?
 Can you provide posing assistance if needed?

-Of course.
-I’m very involved but at the same time I’m not.
+I’m very involved with wedding planning but with a laid back approach.
 Prior to your wedding, we will discuss a tentative timeline for your big day.
 Just so we can beginning planning and get the “big” stuff out of the way.
-About 2 weeks out from the big day, I meet up with you to go over your itinerary so that we can build a photography timeline together.
+About 2 weeks out from the big day, I meet up with you to go over your itinerary to make sure that your photography timeline is solid.
 This timeline covers everything on your wedding day, from when I’ll be shooting your dress, to getting ready, to family portraits, to detail shots, etc. It helps me know where I need to be when, and when you can expect me to organize certain events.